 Meanwhile, heat 3 tablespoons olive oil in a wide pan over medium-high heat.
 Add onion and cook, stirring, until soft.
 Stir in oregano.
 Crumble in lamb and beef, sprinkle with a hefty pinch of salt and the cinnamon and stir until meat is broken up and browned.
 Drain off excess fat if desired.
 Pour in wine and let come to a boil.
 Stir in tomatoes and their juices, tomato paste and honey.
 Simmer, uncovered, for 30 minutes or until thickened.

 While sauce is cooking, boil potatoes in a pot of salted water until just tender enough to slide a knife tip into center, but not cooked all the way through, 15 to 20 minutes (depending on size of potato).
 Drain potatoes and when cool enough to handle, peel and slice about 1/4-inch thick.

 Make béchamel sauce: melt butter over medium heat in a medium saucepan.
 Whisk in the flour to make a roux, stirring constantly until it has a pale ivory color, 2 to 3 minutes.
 Slowly whisk in the warmed milk and mix until smooth.
 Reduce heat to low and whisk in the cheeses and egg yolks, stirring constantly.
 Remove from heat and whisk in the yogurt until smooth.

 To assemble, oil the bottom of a 13×9-inch baking dish (or other 3-qt casserole).
 Arrange potatoes in one layer over bottom of dish.
-Ladle half the meat mixture over potatoes, top with eggplant slices then remaining meat mixture.
+Ladle half the meat mixture over potatoes, top with eggplant slices, overlapping as necessary, and remaining meat mixture.
 Spread béchamel sauce over top.